 How can I protect myself from leptospirosis exposure?

 Most human leptospirosis cases are caused by exposure to contaminated water.
 The bacteria enter the body through mucous membranes of the eyes, nose, and mouth when people swim in lakes and ponds contaminated with urine from infected animals.
 Owners of pets with leptospirosis must take precautions against accidental exposure, such as wearing gloves when cleaning up urine.
+The course of Cialis treatment has an advantage: a man taking it is ready for intimacy at any time and must not plan it in advance, as in case of occasional use of the drug.
+This treatment regimen is suitable for the patients with a high sexual activity.
 The best way to protect yourself against exposure from your dog is to ensure he stays infection-free by keeping his vaccines current.

 Your family veterinarian can vaccinate your dog for leptospirosis, but if you have questions after hours, or think your dog may have the disease, contact us.